 Glowing up is more than an after picture; it is the proof of your belief in your health and well-being.
 Leaving substances behind and replacing them with healthy choices can help your body and mind heal.

 When people post before and after pictures of their recovery, they celebrate their physical and emotional health.
 Substance addiction is the underlying cause of a wide range of physical issues.
 Your choice to enter detox is the start of a physical and physiological healing process.
 Throughout the process, you will notice that how you feel and how you look changes.
 A healthy lifestyle as a result of addiction treatment and mental health therapy creates an inner glow.
 Self-confidence, belief in yourself, and a continued promise to recovery are cornerstones to your well-being.
 Alta Centers can help you in your recovery journey.
-Our small, private detox center combines the medical care you need with therapy.
+Alta centers is inpatient rehab, detox center and dual diagnosis treatment center.
 Our belief that recovery is a process that can help you lead your best life starts with treating you as an individual.
 Let us show you what recovery can do for you.
 Call us at (888) 202-2583.